 The first time you visit the doctor in network, you will have to pay all of that $150 yourself.
 You still have $100 left towards the unsatisfied deductible.

 When you visit the doctor next time in network, and he charges you $150, you will have to pay $100 yourself.
-You have now completely satisfied your annual deductible.
+You have now completely satisfied your deductible per certificate period.
 The remaining $50 is paid by the plan.
 (If you went out of network, then out of the remaining $50 after your deductible, the plan pays 80% which is $40 and you pay 20% which is $10.)

 For any subsequent treatment (whether for the same condition or a different condition), you don't have to pay the deductible again.
 The insurance company will continue to pay 100% up to the policy maximum of $50,000.